Mac-Gryder Gallery was founded in 2017 to showcase mid- and late-career artists with an emphasis on offering deeply personal service to our clients.

 Indigenous to the Gulf South, Garlyn Gryder was educated in Voice and Studio Arts at Loyola University, New Orleans and completed her foreign exchange program at Trinity College, Dublin in 2010.
 She received her Bachelor of Arts in the History of Art from Tulane University, where she studied 19th and 20th Century Art in the museums of Paris.

-After a few years of interning at the Vincent Mann Gallery in New Orleans, Garlyn prepared herself for a career in the art market by pursuing her postgraduate education in the hub of the international art world, London.
+After interning at the Vincent Mann Gallery in New Orleans, Garlyn prepared herself for a career in the art market by pursuing her postgraduate education in the hub of the international art world, London.
 Garlyn obtained her Master of Arts in Fine and Decorative Arts from Sotheby’s Institute of Art in London, where she trained in connoisseurship, collecting, curating, cataloging, art authentication, historical and contemporary art markets, principles of art business and strategic management in the art world.